 Write Asynchronous Code

 Javascript’s callback functions are well known (functions that can be passed as an argument to other functions).
-They also let you create asynchronous Javascript behaviour.
+They also let you create asynchronous Javascript behavior.
 The issue with callbacks is that as the number of chained activities rises, your code becomes more cumbersome and bloated, leading to what is dubbed “callback hell.”
 To address this, ES 6 (ECMASCRIPT 2015) released the Promises API, which greatly simplified the process of writing asynchronous Javascript code.

 Child Processes